Gamblers not waiting for Twitter IPO to bet on valuation

-NEW YORK (Reuters) - Though Twitter’s first day on the stock market is probably still months away, a handful of international gamblers aren’t waiting for the official debut and are already laying bets on how much the social media site will be worth.
+NEW YORK, Oct 4 (Reuters) - Though Twitter’s first day on the stock market is probably still months away, a handful of international gamblers aren’t waiting for the official debut and are already laying bets on how much the social media site will be worth.

 Initial public offering experts are floating a market capitalization for Twitter of around $10 billion, but bettors on the Irish gambling site Paddy Power give the shortest odds to it closing with a market cap 50 percent to 100 percent above that.